Adventure em

 History

 During the Cold War, the United States was peppered with Missile Launch sites, like this one owned by Nike.
-The tower that everyone climbed never contained a missile, but was instead a radar tower for monitoring the area.
+The tower never contained a missile, but was instead a radar tower for monitoring the area.
 There was originally a ladder that would take workers to the top, but it was stripped when the site closed down.
 You can still see the metal sides of where the ladder used to be.
-The only remaining way to climb the tower is to go up the metal structure inside and through a hole.

 The actual missile was kept in the large concrete area that is still fenced off.
 Any extra equipment belonged in the building below this, now known as "The Dungeon."
-Workers at the site have told me that they aim to convert this building into a small Cold War museum in the next few years since they're sick of "intruders" like myself.
+Workers at the site have told me that they aim to convert this building into a small Cold War museum in the next few years.
+I have yet to see any progress on this.

 1 Comment